ishaan26/config_files/README.md

 # Linux and Mac configuration files

-I have made over 700 commits to this. lol
+I have made over 800 commits to this. why?

 ### Pro Tip